MaryPIRG Student Climate Action Coalition (MSCAC)

 Meeting Times: Thursday at 6:30pm

 According to the College Board, the average undergraduate student should budget between $1,200 and $1,300 for textbooks and supplies each year.
 That’s as much as 40% of tuition at a two-year community college and 13% at a four-year public institution.
 For many students and families already struggling to afford a college degree, that is simply too much – meaning more debt, working longer hours, or making choices that undermine academic success.
 Our goal this semester is to transition introductory courses at UMD to open textbooks – long term we want every student to have access to high quality free course materials

 New Voters Project

 We believe that the full participation of young people in the political process is essential to a truly representative, vibrant democracy.
 Together young people have the power to elect the next generation of leaders who will fight for our shared vision of the future, but only if we vote.
-MaryPIRG’s New Voters Project works to activate the largest voting block in the country.
-Through class presentations, educational events, and online outreach we work to make sure every student has the opportunity to have their voice heard in our elections.
+MaryPIRG’s New Voters Project works to activate the largest voting group in the country.
+Through tabling, text and phone banking, online outreach, and more we work to make sure every student has the opportunity to have their voice heard in our elections.